 Amanda Croushore has substantial experience representing corporations in antitrust class actions, employment litigations and civil and criminal investigations led by state and federal government agencies.
 She has also litigated cases in other areas of law, including employment and general commercial litigation.
 Ms. Croushore has developed case strategy, overseen discovery, managed client compliance obligations, worked with experts, represented clients at court conferences and in private mediations and participated in proffers to governmental authorities.
-She has counseled clients in the automobile, publishing, and rail freight transportation, pharmaceutical, legal, banking and outsourcing industries.
+She has counseled clients in the automobile, publishing, rail freight transportation, pharmaceutical, legal, banking and outsourcing industries.

 Ms. Croushore graduated cum laude from the University of Wisconsin Law School, where she was an Articles Editor for the International Law Journal and the winner of the Heffernan Moot Court Competition.
 She received her undergraduate degree from Vassar College.